PseudoDevs/IamGhost/bmd2.md

-Last updated: 2024-04-07 18:54:02
+Last updated: 2024-04-07 18:54:36
-Random Quote: Sometimes it just feels better not to talk.
-At All.
-About Anything.
-To Anyone. - Walter White
+Random Quote: The Universe is Random.
+Not Inevitable.
+It's simple Chaos. - Walter White